appsody/appsody-operator/readme.md

 ## Contributing

-We welcome all contributions to the Appsody Application operator project.
+We welcome all contributions to the Appsody Application Operator project.
 Please see our [Contributing guidelines](CONTRIBUTING.md)